 I’m not receiving a free stay or any compensation for writing about this.
-That said, this post contains affiliate links for activities in the area.
-Booking through these links generates a small commission for me at no extra cost to you.
+That said, this post may contain other affiliate links that generate a small commission for me at no extra cost to you.
 Thanks for your support!

 The budget-friendly Waiheke glamping tent

-Here’s what makes this Waiheke glamping tent at Fossil Bay Lodge such a great find: It’s affordable, walkable to both the ferry terminal and Oneroa, and it’s a nice outdoorsy getaway — without you needing to lug your camping equipment over from the mainland.
+This Waiheke glamping tent at Fossil Bay Lodge is such a great find.
+It’s affordable, walkable to both the ferry terminal and Oneroa, and it’s a nice outdoorsy getaway — without you needing to lug your camping equipment over from the mainland.

 The tent